Non-Musculoskeletal

 disorders.
 That deafness can occur in VBI is uncontested.
 In contrast,

-there remains a dispute whether a "vertebragenic
+there remains a dispute whether a "vertebragenic hearing

-accompanied by tinnitus, a feeling of ear pressure, otalgia
+tinnitus, a feeling of ear pressure, otalgia and deafness as symptoms of a

-and deafness as symptoms of a functional deficit of the upper cervical
+functional deficit of the upper cervical spine.
+In reviewing the medical

-spine.
-In reviewing the medical findings of 259 patients with well-defined
+findings of 259 patients with well-defined functional deficits of the

-functional deficits of the upper cervical spine and symptoms of cervical
+upper cervical spine and symptoms of cervical vertigo, subjective hearing

-threshold shifts of 5-25 dB, most often in lower frequencies, were
+disorders occurred in 15%.
+Audiometric threshold shifts of 5-25 dB, most

-observed in 40%.
-Additionally, results of click-evoked otoacoustic
+often in lower frequencies, were observed in 40%.
+Additionally, results of

-Findings in 62 patients suffering from vertebragenic
+approximately normal hearing.
+Findings in 62 patients suffering from

 - Chronic tonsillitis and the